Thembuland

 Thembuland, Temboeland, is a natural region in the Eastern Cape province of South Africa.
-Its territory is the traditional region of the abaThembu, one of the states of the Xhosa nation.
+Its territory is the traditional region of the abaThembu.

 It was formerly also known as "Tamboekieland" or "Tambookieland".
 The area of Thembuland proper includes present-day Mthatha, Mqanduli, Ngcobo, Mjanyana, Dutywa and Willowvale as well as their surroundings.

 Geography

 Thembuland was historically defined as the area between Umtata and the upper Kei River.
 As such it formed an area of 50 by 120 miles, although its boundary was considered disputable with Pondoland on the coast, and with Fingoland just to the south.
 The definition of the area has also changed over time.

-Before colonial conquest, it was divided into Tembuland Proper, Emigrant Tembuland and Bomvanaland — the Bomvana were a related people who lived on the east bank of the Bashee River, in what was later the district of Elliotdale.
+Before colonial conquest, it was divided into Tembuland Proper, Emigrant Tembuland and Bomvanaland—the Bomvana were a related people who lived on the east bank of the Bashee River, in what was later the district of Elliotdale.
 In colonial times it was defined as consisting of the districts of Emjanyana, Engcobo, Mqanduli, Umtata, St Marks, Southeyville and Xalanga.

 History

 Early history

-The hunter-gatherer San and Khoikhoi people inhabited the region in scattered nomadic groups from c.
+Hunter-gatherer communities inhabited the region in scattered nomadic groups from c.
 30,000 BCE.
 In the 16th century, iron-working Xhosa people entered the area during their expansion.
-Once immigrant clans arrived in this region, they were assimilated by Xhosa people, becoming part of the nation.
+Once immigrant clans arrived in this region, they were conquered by Xhosa people, becoming part of the nation.
 They would later be given land and permission by the Xhosa Kingdom to rule themselves in the region now known as Thembuland.

 Thembuland became an independent kingdom, ruled by the Hala royal clan.
 Beginning in the 19th century, Thembuland became embroiled in conflict with the neighboring British Empire.
-From 1871 the Thembu became engaged in a protracted war against an alliance of neighbouring Xhosa-speaking peoples, including the Pondo, the Bomvana and the Gcaleka.
-The Thembu Paramount-Chief, Ngangelizwe, had sought to unite the various Thembu clans but had come under increasing military pressure from Sarhili, King of the Xhosa.
+After the famine of Nongqawuse, the Thembu became embarked on a pan-Xhosa alliance.
+The Thembu Paramount-Chief, Ngangelizwe, had sought to unite the Xhosa federations including the Pondo and Bomvana tribes against the Cape Colony, but failed after an invasion by Sarili kaHintsa of the amaTshawe clan.
 The conflict had a personal side, as Ngangelizwe's Chief Wife Novili was the daughter of Sarhili, and rumours had been spread that Ngangelizwe had ill-treated her.

 Facing severe military pressure from the combined armies of his enemies, Chief Ngangelizwe and his Ministers approached the nominally-independent Cape Colony to negotiate alliance and possible incorporation.